SDM-TIB/CareKG/README.md

 The python library is going to be ready, but you can use it now using our source code.
 Using examples can be found in 👉[exp](https://github.com/SDM-TIB/CareKG/tree/master/exp).
 Providing the endpoint of your KG (e.g. by graphDB), you can play causal queries over your KG! 🎉

-If you want to enable causal queries in your knowledge graph, feel free to contact me (Hao Huang) by Hao.Huang@tib.eu.
+If you want to use causal queries over your knowledge graph and need any help, feel free to contact me (Hao Huang) by Hao.Huang@tib.eu.

 If you want to build a KG from data in any other resources (relational database, csv files, json files, ect.), our team [Scientific Data Mangement Group](https://www.tib.eu/en/research-development/research-groups-and-labs/scientific-data-management/staff) have the whole pipeline to create KG from scratch.
 Please feel free to contact Prof. Dr. Maria-Esther Vidal by Maria.vidal@tib.eu.